choygokongwei/Payroll-Budd/ReadME.txt

 FEATURES
-·	Web Browser User Interface
+Â·	Web Browser User Interface
-·	Interactive and menu-driven program
+Â·	Interactive and menu-driven program
-·	Automatic maintenance and retrieval of employee records ·	Payroll Deduction (user configuration unlimited)
+Â·	Automatic maintenance and retrieval of employee records Â·	Payroll Deduction (user configuration unlimited)
-·	Automatic computation of monthly net income, statutory deduction (PAG-IBIG, Withholding Tax, SSS and PhilHealth).
+Â·	Automatic computation of monthly net income, statutory deduction (PAG-IBIG, Withholding Tax, SSS and PhilHealth).
-·	Can create multiple payroll
+Â·	Can create multiple payroll
-·	Standard and Customized Report
+Â·	Standard and Customized Report
-·	Password security to ensure the integrity of data
+Â·	Password security to ensure the integrity of data
 Features
-·	Handles any type of payroll (Daily,Bi-weekly,Weekly,Semi-Monthly,Monthly,Bi-annual, Annual) ·	Ability to withhold or not withhold deductions for SSS, Philheath, Pag-ibig and BIR for each employee ·	Create diskette reports for SSS, Philheath, Pag-ibig and BIR ·	Tracks different types of loans such as Salary loan, Pag-ibig loan, and SSS loan, Car Loan ·	Tracks user defined leaves such as vacation leaves, sick leaves, maternity leaves, paternity leaves and others* ·	Generate pay slip, payroll register and other reports
+Â·	Handles any type of payroll (Daily,Bi-weekly,Weekly,Semi-Monthly,Monthly,Bi-annual, Annual) Â·	Ability to withhold or not withhold deductions for SSS, Philheath, Pag-ibig and BIR for each employee Â·	Create diskette reports for SSS, Philheath, Pag-ibig and BIR Â·	Tracks different types of loans such as Salary loan, Pag-ibig loan, and SSS loan, Car Loan Â·	Tracks user defined leaves such as vacation leaves, sick leaves, maternity leaves, paternity leaves and others* Â·	Generate pay slip, payroll register and other reports

 REPORTS
-·	Payroll Summary sheet
+Â·	Payroll Summary sheet
-·	Pay Slip
+Â·	Pay Slip
-·	Bank Transmittal
+Â·	Bank Transmittal
-·	Journal Entries
+Â·	Journal Entries
-·	Philippine Government Statutory Reports
+Â·	Philippine Government Statutory Reports
-·	Can Create Customized Report
+Â·	Can Create Customized Report

 HARDWARE/SOFTWARE REQUIREMENTS (taken from webERP)
 Hardware: